Scuba Gear

 Victoria is a world class temperate water diving destination.

-But "temperate water" is also another way of saying "cold water".
+But "temperate water" is also another way of saying "colder water".

-As the water temperature dropped in Melbourne with the
+As the water temperature dropped in Melbourne to 14oC with the

 onset of Winter 2006, I started to investigate ways to stay a bit